snarlysodboxer/postgresinator/README.md

 * Run `cap <stage> pg:db:interactive:print` to print the command to run on the server to enter psql interactive mode on the master.

 ###### TODOs:
+* Switch to universal container paths instead of version specific ones like `/var/lib/postgresql/9.1/main/` etc.
 * More thoroughly test recovery from failure of the master; create task(s) for promoting a new master.
 * Fix the problem of having to define a stage before being able to run postgresinator commands.
+* Add ability to re-create the master container
+* Add task to re-setup broken streaming
+* Re-design streaming rep security to avoid MITM attacks
+* Add task for entering console on slave
+* Add tasks for restarting/reloading postgres

 ###### Debugging:
 * You can add the `--trace` option at the end of any rake task to see when which task is invoked, and when which task is actually executed.